ts-docs/ts-docs/docsPages/Guides/CustomMarkdown.md

 ### `@deprecated`

 Any property or method with that tag will have a red "deprecated" tag, letting readers know that the method shouldn't be used.

+### `@returns`

+Documents information about the return value of a method.
+You can provide a type here, in case ts-docs isn't able to find it.